robbyhooker/F1-Analysis/README.md

 ## Acknowledgments
 This analysis was made possible by the rich historical data available for Formula 1.
 Special thanks to the contributors who have preserved and shared this data.

-## How to Use
-1. **Data**: Ensure you have the dataset ready.
-2. **Scripts**: Use the provided scripts to reproduce the analysis and visualizations.
-3. **Visualization**: Check the visualization scripts for customized plots.

-## Contact
-For any questions or suggestions, please open an issue or contact [Your Name] at [Your Contact Information].